rizarsyi/fuzzy-adventure/README.md

 ### agama-bioid

-Agama Project to authenticate people using BioID AAA
+Agama Project to authenticate people using BioID